Central Bank Digital Currencies: Where is the Privacy, Technology, and Anonymity?: Discussion

 The Bahamian Sand Dollar was the first CBDC to graduate past the testing phase and launch.
 Although in use since 2020, there are only \$2.5 million Bahamian dollars in circulation, the low adoption rates are attributed to the lack of merchant acceptance and insufficient public education~\cite{AFI2024}.
 The technology is based on a private DLT, and although citizens do not need to KYC for transactions under \$500 (up to \$1500/month), there is no PET to safeguard user activity or identity~\cite{AFI2024,LedgerInsights2024}.

 The largest scale CBDC operation comes from People's Bank of China (PBOC) with their eCNY pilot beginning in 2019.
-As of 2023, 260 million wallets hold 13.6 billion RMB~\cite{Orcutt2023}.
+By the end of November 2025, the eCNY had processed 3.48 billion cumulative transactions totalling 16.7 trillion RMB (approximately US\$2.37 trillion) \cite{Xinhua2025}.
 Privacy-enhancing technology is present in the form of a managed anonymity model supposedly allowing pseudo anonymous transactions under 10,000 yuan; although the exact technical details such as the type of encryption are not public~\cite{Orcutt2023}.
 The eCNY also has offline peer-to-peer capability that can enhance privacy in a limited way, but these transactions are still reversible and wallets can be deactivated by the PBOC~\cite{JiangLucero2023}.
 Overall adoption is very low, with most people preferring the convenience of existing payment operators Alipay and WeChat Pay, in addition to the reticence resulting from privacy and security concerns~\cite{Li2024}.
+Domestic adoption notwithstanding, the PBOC has shifted emphasis toward internationalisation, opening an e-CNY International Operations Center in Shanghai in September 2025 to develop cross-border payment, blockchain service, and digital asset platforms \cite{PBoC2025}; the transparency questions raised above remain unaddressed in this expansion.
+The most telling shift takes effect in January 2026: the eCNY becomes an interest-bearing, deposit-like instrument, abandoning its original positioning as a pure cash substitute \cite{Xinhua2025,Caixin2025} and, with it, the cash-like framing on which its managed anonymity was premised.

 Other countries involved in CBDC research and development have changed tack or outright cancelled their plans for broad introduction.
-Japan, Denmark, Kenya, and Canada provide illustrative examples.
+Japan, Denmark, Kenya, Canada, and the United States provide illustrative examples.
 In July 2022, the Bank of Japan (BOJ) released a report indicating that it had no immediate plans to issue a CBDC, primarily due to the ``strong preference for cash'' among the Japanese population.
 However, the BOJ established a CBDC Forum in July 2023, aimed at integrating expertise from various industry sectors to assist in the continued development of their CBDC pilot.
 The BOJ's April 2024 report concluded that ultimately the implementation of a CBDC will be ``decided by discussions among the public''~\cite{Japan2024}.

 Denmark's CBDC, the e-krone, has not proved itself worthy as it would not improve the already functioning financial infrastructure and would be in competition with their commercial banks.
 The National Bank of Denmark states ``it is not clear how a retail CBDC in Danish kroner can contribute to better and more secure access to payments and financial services''~\cite{Denmark2022}.